rcprcp/MarketMogul/README.md

 NOTES:
 * US equities (seem to) work.
 * If there is a bad ticker, the time field is replaced by "ERROR".
 * some tickers automatically "re-map".
-RHAT, Redhat's old ticker gets remapped somewhere on the server to "RHT" - their new ticker on the NYSE.
+RHAT, Redhat's old (NASDAQ) ticker gets remapped somewhere on the server to "RHT" - their new ticker on the NYSE.
 I think I should update the database to reflect the ticker change.
 * Indexes are